 2. Never use indoor-only extension cords, lights, and electrical decorations outdoors.

-Before using an extension cord outdoors or hanging up your Christmas lights, check the label on the cord or the original container.
+Before using an extension cord outdoors or hanging up your holiday lights, check the label on the cord or the original container.
 There should be something written there that states whether the cord is for indoor use only or okay for indoor and outdoor use.
 The insulation around indoor-only cords is less likely to hold up against sunlight and the elements, making them riskier to use outside.

 3. Use caution with multi-outlet converters and power strips.

 Overloading a wall outlet or power strip can cause a fire.
-If you need to use a multi-outlet converter or power strip, only plug in things that draw a relatively low amount of power, like Christmas lights, a lamp, or your smartphone.
+If you need to use a multi-outlet converter or power strip, only plug in things that draw a relatively low amount of power, like Holiday lights, a lamp, or your smartphone.

 Never plug appliances into a multi-outlet converter or powerstrip because there is a huge chance you’ll overload it.
 Even appliances that are smaller in size (like coffee makers, toasters, slow cookers, and microwaves) draw a lot of power, so you should only ever plug these directly into a wall outlet.